25 Things To Do Around The Tateyama-Kurobe Alpine Route & Where To Stay

 Known fondly as ‘snow monkeys’, they are in fact there all year round with spring, summer and autumn each providing their own reasons to visit to the park.
 And of course, being based in Nagano and called ‘Snow Monkey Resorts’ we offer plenty of tours – both group and private – to the park.
 For all the options, see our ‘Tour’ page – we operate all year round!

-19 / EXPLORE YAMANOUCHI – HOME OF THE SNOW MONKEYS
+19 / EXPLORE YAMANOUCHI – HOME OF THE SNOW MONKEYS / all year round

 Home to the Jigokudani Monkey Park and ski resorts of Shiga Kogen and Kita-Shiga Kogen, Yamanouchi is at its most popular in winter yet offers just as many reasons to visit through spring, summer and autumn.
 Blessed with abundant farmlands, pristine nature, numerous hot springs and heavy snow in winter, Yamanouchi has a strong association with healing, refuge and renewal and Yamanouchi is divided into three areas – Yudanaka & Shibu Onsen, Shiga Kogen and Kita-Shiga Kogen.